A/B Testing for Emails: Simple Steps to Optimize Your 2024 Campaigns

 Visuals: Using Images, Layout, and Email Design

-Using A/B testing to try out new layouts, email structures, and embedding images is a great way to gauge what does and doesn’t work in your email marketing campaign.
+How your emails look, including images, layout, and design, are critical aspects to engaging customers.
+Often visuals generate more of a response than plain text.
+Using A/B testing to try out new layouts and email structures and embedding images are excellent ways to gauge what works and doesn’t work in your email marketing campaign.

 Calls to Action: Button vs. Text, Copy, and Placement